The Crucial Leadership Role in Information Security

 Consumer Privacy Bill of Rights

 Consumer Privacy Bill of Rights Consumer Privacy Bill of Rights Introduction The Consumer Privacy Bill of Rights (CPBR) was proposed as a draft bill by President Obama on 27 February 2015.
 The CPBR is intended as a law that will govern the collection and dissemination of consumer data.
-The Obama administration re-introduced the CPBR as an… Read More »
+The Obama administration re-introduced the… Read More »

 Locard’s Exchange Principle and the Daubert Test

 Locard’s Exchange Principle and the Daubert Test Locard’s Exchange Principle is based on the precept that when people interact within an environment, they always leave traces of their activities.
 This is the basic principle of forensic science.
-In the digital and physical world, Locard’s Exchange Principle applies in that if people attempt to steal, remove, add, alter, or… Read More »
+In the digital and physical world, Locard’s Exchange Principle applies in that if people attempt to steal, remove,… Read More »

 Creating an Effective Information Security Policy